brettneese/brettneese.xyz/posts/2019-03-13/Tags- kubernetes, lab-notes, migrating-odk-to-k8s, odk.md

 ![Fail](./_1.png)

-This is because `minikube` handles
+This is because `minikube` has its own Docker daemon.
+I need to  run: